 Credit risks arise from various activities including investing and operational activities as well as hedging activities with regard to financial instruments.
 The risk is the loss that could arise if a counterpart were to default in the performance of its contractual obligations.
 The Group has established credit limits, based on geographical and counterparty risk, for its external parties, in order to mitigate the credit risk.
-These limits are determined on the basis of ratings from organisations such as Standard & Poor's and Moody's Investors Service.
+These limits are determined on the basis of ratings from rating agencies such as Standard & Poor's and Moody's Investors Service.

-As of December 31, 2022, KLM identified the following exposure to counterparty risk:
+As of December 31, 2023, KLM identified the following exposure to counterparty risk:

-LT Rating (Standard & Poor's)Total exposure in EUR millionsAAA682AA+157AA-75A+1,014A403Total2,331
+LT Rating (Standard & Poor's) Total exposure in EUR millions

+AAA 908

+AA+ 150

+AA- 97

+A+ 660

+A 743

+Total 2,558

-At December 31, 2022, the exposure consists of the fair market value of marketable securities, deposits and bonds.
+At December 31, 2023, the exposure consists of the fair market value of marketable securities. deposits and bonds.